Fin lives in the Central Valley, where he is a student at CSUB. He writes in his free time and is interested in social issues and travel.

 These guides serve as tools to use and often the exercises and discussions within a workshop will focus on implementing one or more of the above.
 You have probably seen these before in some way or manner.
 You may have used some of these without understanding that they are useful tools that can help influence the direction of a conversation or situation, particularly one bordering on conflict.
 In the workshop, you will have the opportunity to practice these in hypothetical situations that mirror realistic events you may encounter in the world.

-The Guides to Transforming Power are very useful at times, and often inspirational.
+The Guides to Transforming Power are very useful at times, and they're often inspirational.

 AVP and the Rehabilitative Process